 How to Get Here

-The Taos Pueblo is located around a mile from out of town of Taos, New Mexico.
-You can therefore drive yourself to the pueblo from Taos.
-If you are traveling to Pueblo de Taos from outside of New Mexico or the US, you should book a flight to the nearest airport at the park: Albuquerque.
+The Taos Pueblo is located around a mile from out of the town of Taos, New Mexico.
+You can drive yourself to the pueblo from Taos.
+If you are traveling to Pueblo de Taos from outside of New Mexico or the US, you should book a flight to the nearest airport in the park: Albuquerque.
 The airport is located 135 miles south of Taos.

 Tips for Visiting

 If you want to visit the Taos Pueblo in New Mexico, here are a few tips to keep in mind: